List of Monster High characters: Cleo de Nile

-Cleo de Nile (voiced by Salli Saffioti in most projects, Kausar Mohammed in the 2022 TV series, portrayed by Jy Prishkulnik in the live-action film) is the second daughter of an Egyptian mummy named Ramses de Nile.
-She is Monster High's "queen bee" – the most popular girl in school – as well as the student council president and captain of the Fearleading Squad.
+Cleo de Nile (voiced by Salli Saffioti in most projects, Kausar Mohammed in the 2022 TV series, portrayed by Jy Prishkulnik in the live-action films) is the second daughter of an Egyptian mummy named Ramses de Nile.
+In the original Monster high canon, she is Monster High's "queen bee" – the most popular girl in school – as well as the student council president and captain of the Fearleading Squad.
 Her boyfriend is the popular Deuce Gorgon and they share a close relationship.

 Being a mummy who was preserved for many years, her appearance is that of a 16-year-old girl, but she is actually over 3,000 years old.
-While her profile lists her as being 3,357 years old, previous iterations, as well as the videos, had shown her true age to be 5,842 years old.
-Cleo is portrayed as an auburn-skinned girl with black hair with gold highlights.
+While her online profile lists her as being 3,357 years old, other iterations place her age at 5,842 years old.
+Cleo has golden brown skin and dark hair.
 Her top and bottoms are the residues of her Egyptian mummy bandages, which she adds style to with glittery blue stripes and bandage ribbons.

-Being a member of Egyptian royalty, Cleo is very proud of her heritage, which is displayed in the form of her blue rhinestone tiara and large gold earrings.
-As a result, she can be somewhat of a diva, priding herself greatly on her popularity, fashion sense, and the many amulets that her family pyramid houses.
-However, she has great leadership skills and often looks out for her friends.
-Cleo's catchphrase is: "Oh my Ra!" and her screams can shatter glass.